 One of the main features of CumulusUtils is the Website Generator which gives the beginner a head start with respect to other website tools and templates, no PHP or other scripting involved.
-If you have common knowledge of a computer and have CumulusMX installed, you are set for an easy installation and quick use of the CumulusUtils Website.
+Although in comparison with the start in 2019 the complexity has somewhat augmented with the increase of number of modules.
+Still, if you have common knowledge of a computer and have CumulusMX installed, you are set for a not too difficult installation and quick use of the CumulusUtils Website.
 Prepare a website domain, accessible through FTP to start.
 The generated site is best for the larger monitors, although it's responsive design makes it well usable on tablets and phones as well.
-It also has lots of graphs showing you the past data and the site may be expanded through User Extensions in the modifiable menu.
+It also has lots of graphs showing you the past data and the sitemenu may be expanded through User Extensions in the modifiable menu.
+The ChartsCompiler is a new module giving possibilities to create your own charts for whatever template you are using.

 Beyond the site generator, Cumulusutils is a modular utility which supplies a Fire Weather Index and additional (more or less) simple HTML formatted functions for websites, which are otherwise more difficult to get.
 Modules and generator can all be used independently.
 All modules and the generated site can be seen operational on my site.
-Read the Manual (in the distribution) for information on how to use.
+Read the Manual (in the distribution) for information on how to use, there are Wiki articles in the making to replace the manual.

 The following functionalities are included: